 PMO trainers and coaches

-Training plays a large role in the PMO.
+Training plays a large role in the project management office.
 More than half (60%) of PMOs have a project management training program in place (up from 49% in 2014).
 On average, PMOs provide five days of training for their staff.
 High-performing PMOs train the project management team in the following areas:

 - 67%: Advanced PM skills development